-Similarly to the SM, dark boson masses, for example the dark photon mass $m{A'}$, can be generated via a spontaneous symmetry breaking mechanism [5], by adding a dark higgs boson (h').
-The dark Higgsstrahlung process, $e^+e^- \to A'^ \to A'h'$ is a promising signature to look for in e^+e^- collision.
+Similarly to the SM, dark boson masses, for example the dark photon mass $m{A'}$, can be generated via a spontaneous symmetry breaking mechanism [5], by adding a dark Higgs boson (h').
+The dark Higgsstrahlung process, $e^+e^- \rightarrow A'^ \rightarrow A'h'$ is a promising signature to look for in $e^+e^$ collision.
 If the dark higgs candidate is heavier than twice the dark photon mass, it can decay to dark photons and consequently to lepton pairs.
-This visible decay signature has been already looked for by the previous generation of B factories.
-Otherwise, when the $h' \to A'A'$ process is kinematically forbidden, the dark higgs is long-lived and escapes detection, resulting in a two tracks plus missing energy final state, with the same signature searched for in the Z' analysis.
-The long-lived higgs scenario has been searched before only by KLOE [4].
+This visible decay signature has been already looked for by the previous generation of B-factories.
+Otherwise, when the $h' \rightarrow A'A'$ process is kinematically forbidden, the dark higgs is long-lived and escape detection, resulting in a two tracks plus missing energy final state, with the same signature searched for in the Z' analysis.
+The latter has been searched before only by KLOE [4].

-The 2019 data set of ~ 9 fb-1 can provide world leading results by looking for the invisible h' decays accompanied by two muons.
+Belle II already with the 2019 data set of ~ 9 fb-1 can provide world leading results by looking for the invisible h' decays accompanied by two muons.
 This search provides the best upper limits on a mostly unexplored region of the non-trivial parameter space of $\epsilon^2 \times \alpha_D$ versus the dark photon mass $m{A'}$.
-The analysis strategy is to scan the two-dimensional phase space of the di-muon invariant mass versus the reconstructed recoil mass looking for peaks.
+The analysis strategy consists in scanning the two-dimensional phase space of the di-muon invariant mass versus the reconstructed recoil mass looking for peaks.

-Accepted events are required to pass the CDC-based trigger selection of two tracks satisfying a certain opening angle in the detector.
-We search only in regions of high trigger efficiency, which is di-muon masses greater than 1.65 GeV/c2.
+Accepted event are required to pass the CDC-based trigger selection of two track satisfying a certain opening angle in the detector.
+To mimic the trigger requirements, the reconstructed di-muon mass has to be larger than 1.65 GeV/c2.
 The background suppression strategy inherits from the Z' search since the two analysis deal with the same final state and show similar background composition.
 The final yields are extracted by more than 9000 fits performed in sliding elliptical windows in the reconstructed di-muon mass versus the recoil invariant mass plane.
-No significant excess has been found.
-Limits at 90% Bayesian credibility are provided on the cross section for the searched process $e^+e^- \rightarrow A'^ \rightarrow A'h'$ with $A' \rightarrow \mu^+\mu^-$ and on the effective coupling $\epsilon^2 \times \alpha_D$ as functions of both the h' and the A' searched masses.
+No significant excess has been found and after accounting for a challenging look-elsewhere effect, limits at 90% Bayesian credibility are provided on the cross section for the searched process $e^+e^- \rightarrow A'^ \rightarrow A'h'$ and on the effective coupling $\epsilon^2 \times \alpha_D$ as functions of both the h' and the A' searched masses.
 The latter couplings are displayed in Figure 6.

-This analysis provides world-leading results in the mass range $1.65 < m{A'} < 10.51 \text{ GeV/c}^2$, for $M{h'} < M{A'}$ and can be interpreted in a wider class of theoretical models, e.g., long-lived higgs mixing with the SM higgs.
+This analysis leads the world results in the mass range $1.65 < m{A'} < 10.51 \text{ GeV/c}^2$, for $M{h'} < M{A'}$ and can be interpreted in a wider class of theoretical models, e.g., long-lived higgs mixing with the SM higgs.